gustinmi/rest4php/README.md

-PHP Enterprise Application
+PHP REST API Minimalistic
 =========

-Minimalistic PHP Enterprise application, basis for any REST JSON API web service.
-Serves as accompanying guide to my document php 4 enterprise.
-The application is a basic REST web service, with some minimalistic MVC pattern on the server side.
+Minimalistic PHP REST API application.
+The application is a basic REST web service, with some minimalistic dispatcher pattern on the server side.
 It serves data in JSON format.

 About project
 --------------------------------------